-• "of me" (22:19): The standard Greek word for "me" is mou; mou is grammatically ambiguous; the reminder could be about Jesus or it could belong to Jesus.
+- "of me" (22:19): The standard Greek word for "me" is mou; mou is grammatically ambiguous; the reminder could be about Jesus or it could belong to Jesus.
 However, the word mou is not used here.
 Instead, the more emphatic Greek word emos is used.
-The possessive pronoun (emos) was used when emphasis was desired (as any basic Greek grammar will confirm; emos more specifically denotes possession ("my").

-That Jesus said emos, not mou strongly suggests that the reminder actually belongs to Jesus.
+The possessive pronoun (emos) was used when emphasis was desired (as any basic Greek grammar will confirm, but moreover, emos more specifically denotes possession ("my"). - Example: The literal Greek in Luke 22:19 reads: "my reminder".
+Suppose you heard me say, "That's my picture!"
+If I were pointing to Monet's painting of water lilies, I would mean that the picture belongs to me.
+I own it.
+On the other hand, if I were pointing to a my photograph in a newspaper, I would mean that it was about me, not that I owned the paper.
+So too, consider that the reminder could BELONG to Jesus, or it could be ABOUT Jesus. - That Jesus said emos, not mou strongly suggests that the reminder actually belongs to Jesus.
 He owns it.
 The word "emos" in the Greek is possessive, suggesting that the reminder is not just about Jesus, but that it belongs to Jesus.
 If mou had been used, there would be more ambiguity of meaning.
 The phrase might then have been translated, "do this to that you (the church) might remember me."
 The word emos, however, denotes possession (in this case, Christ's memory, not the church's, is in view).
 Thus, the bread of the Lord's Supper is specifically designed to be a reminder for Jesus.